w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 EPUB 3.4 itself does not define any persistent state:

 - There are no format‑level requirements to remember reading position, preferences, or annotations.
-- Any persistence is an implementation detail of the reading system (e.g., local databases, Web storage, or cloud sync), which may rely on the publication’s origin.
+- Any persistence is an implementation detail of the reading system (e.g., local databases, web storage, or cloud sync), which may rely on the publication’s origin.

 The Reading Systems spec recommends giving each publication a unique origin, which implies origin‑scoped storage that *can* persist across sessions, but this storage is a Web Platform concern, not defined by EPUB core.